New Bedford, Massachusetts Therapists

 • Suicide: The suicide rate in Bristol County has been rising in recent years.
 While organizations such as NAMI Bristol County and the Greater New Bedford Suicide Prevention Coalition are working to reduce stigma and increase access to mental health services, if you need immediate help, please reach out to the National Suicide Prevention Lifeline at 1-800-273-8255.

 • Chronic Illness: Bristol County has a high rate of diabetes prevalence as well as HIV/AIDS diagnoses as compared to the rest of the state.
 The Southcoast also has higher rates of cancer than state levels.
-Living with chronic or terminal illness can affect mental wellbeing.
+Living with a chronic or terminal illness can affect mental well-being.

 • Integration: Portuguese speakers make up a significant part of the 1% of Bedford residents who speak a language other than English.
 Cultural diversity is wonderful but living in your non-native country can come with difficulties.